nyssa-shepherd/palette-picker/README.md

 ## About:

+Palette Picker is a school project.
 Based off the website Coolors, Palette Picker gives users the opportunity to generate random palettes and save and assign the palettes to specific projects.

 ## Tech Stack:

 JavaScript, jQuery, Node/Express, Chai, Mocha, Postgres, SQL

+## Learning Goals:

+* Practice making a server using Express
+* Making API calls to my own server
+* Testing the server side
+* Utilizing a database to have data persist